(I updated/lengthened the last section, after the jump, to respond to some of the criticisms made.)

 Dokdo: Ok, we get it.
 Koreans really, really, Really, Really, Really, REALLY feel like Dokdo belongs to them.
 I promise I get it.
 PLEASE.
 I really promise I get it.
 Don’t make me chop off my finger too.
 We all get it.
 I guarantee that every person I know in the expat community here in Korea knows also.
 Enough.
 And please, please stop manipulating young English teachers in Korea – desperate for acceptance and the appearance of local cultural literacy – into ‘supporting’ Korea’s Dokdo claim in the newspapers at some kimchi-making event or something.
 They’ve got no idea what they’re talking about; this is transparent agit-prop worthy of NK.

 Do we really have to wreck years and years of NEA diplomacy over two rocks?
-Do we need amputated digits, flaming arrows shot at the Japanese embassy, protests and all the rest?
+Do we need amputated digits, flaming arrows shot and feces flung at the Japanese embassy, protests and all the rest?
 At this point, does anyone NOT believe that the ROKG shamelessly manipulates this issue?
 And now we are going to start a war over Dokdo?
 And samurai are going to lead the invasion?
 Seriously?
 Did I really just write that?
 Are we living on the same planet?

 And you wonder why US officials think Korea is becoming “irrational”?
 It’s not to hard to figure out.
 And lest it need to be repeated yet again, the control of Dokdo has no impact over the distribution of sea resources around the islets, because human life is not sustainable on them without external assistance.
 This basic principle of UNCLOS, of which both Korea and Japan are signatories, means that sovereignty over Dokdo does not alter at all the sea border between SK and Japan.
 Resource control is the regularly used fig-leaf for Korea’s claim in the Korean media, but the real driver is unchecked, media-inflamed nationalism and japanobia (which MOFAT really should try to control; it’s starting to make Korea look like racists).
 Here are some of my earlier thoughts on the tangle over Dokdo and other island disputes.